jekyll/jekyll/docs/plugins.md

 <div class="note info">
   <h5>Plugins on GitHub Pages</h5>
   <p>
-    <a href="http://pages.github.com">GitHub Pages</a> is powered by Jekyll,
+    <a href="http://pages.github.com/">GitHub Pages</a> is powered by Jekyll,
     however all Pages sites are generated using the <code>--safe</code> option to disable custom plugins for security reasons.
 Unfortunately, this means your plugins won’t work if you’re deploying to GitHub Pages.<br><br>
-    You can still use GitHub Pages to publish your site, but you'll need to convert the site locally and push the generated static files to your GitHub repository instead of the Jekyll source files.
+    You can still use GitHub Pages to publish your site, but you’ll need to convert the site locally and push the generated static files to your GitHub repository instead of the Jekyll source files.
   </p>